Blog

 Metomic provides a comprehensive suite of tools designed to enhance the security of LLMs and protect sensitive data.

-• Data discovery and classification: Metomic can help you identify and protect sensitive information across various SaaS applications.
+• Data discovery and data classification: Metomic can help you identify and protect sensitive information across various SaaS applications.

 • Automated access controls: Our platform ensures only authorised users can access critical data, reducing the risk of data breaches.